tkwang0530/todoList.app/README.md

 # todoList.app
-This is a simple todo list web app with two useful features
+This is a simple todo list web app with two basic functions
   * delete item
   * strikethrough item